frieder/artifact-repository-parameter-plugin/docs/config.md

 filters.
 Any entry to be displayed must match the regex.
 Hence a default value `.+` is used to display all entries out of the box.
 If the configuration field is left empty an implicit `.+` is used.

-`Sort Results` simply sorts the results alphabetically based on the selected order.
+`Sort Results` allows to define the order in which the entries are sorted.
+The sorting is done with natural order in mind meaning `test-package-1.2.0.zip` comes before `test-package-1.10.0.zip`.

 `Hide Textarea` allows to hide the textarea displayed below the selection options.

-`Select Entry` allows to define whether or not an entry should get pre-selected when opening the `Build with Parameters` view.
-Currently the selection of the first and the last entry are supported.

 ## Build View